 6. Have a range of irons in the fire

 Miss Led isn’t just an ad campaign and commercial illustrator: she is a live artist, global workshop artist, a muralist, and exhibiting fine artist.

-“Having other connected strings to your bow is really useful for staying busy.
+“Having other connected strings to your bow is useful for staying busy.
 Think laterally about how and where your skills would be valuable: you have to accept that big briefs won’t always come thick and fast.
-When work went quiet a few years ago I had to re-focus and ask questions again.
-I asked myself what else could I do?
+When work went quiet a few years ago, I had to re-focus and ask questions again.
+I asked myself what else I could do?
 I wasn’t prepared to give up.
 I remembered that I had years of workshop experience.
 So I decided to approach galleries about delivering sessions.
-And since then I’m employed delivering courses and workshops globally.
-All of which has been incredible experience.
-It’s allowed me to gain further contacts and connections and I also learn a lot from my students as they learn from me.”
+And since then, I’m employed delivering courses and workshops globally.
+All of which has been an incredible experience.
+It’s allowed me to gain further contacts and connections, and I also learn a lot from my students as they learn from me.”

 7. Stay disciplined

-“When work is thin on the ground I’m not actually working any less: this is the time I need to generate more work.
-That means spending time writing and publishing the projects, making sure as many people as possible are seeing your work.
-From writing newsletters, updating your website and all that kind of housework.
-When you’re working over a large chunk of time on client directed work, you can kind of come away not really knowing what to do with yourself.
+“When work is thin on the ground, I’m not working any less: this is the time I need to generate more work.
+That means spending time writing and publishing the projects, making sure as many people as possible see your work from writing newsletters, updating your website and all that kind of housework.
+When you’re working over a large chunk of time on client-directed work, you can come away not knowing what to do with yourself.
 You almost have to learn how to direct yourself again.
 So allow yourself to check in with yourself, go to a show, think about what trends relate to you, what’s floating your boat.
 When a job comes in, I always try to treat it like it’s my last ever.
 That’s a great way to keep myself on my toes - it has to be exciting.